 Stroller– Baby Trend Expedition Jogger Stroller, Phantom We brought our stroller on our trip to St. Augustine, Florida.
 Not to bring to the beach but because we were we were going to go do a little site seeing downtown.
 This Jogger Stroller is very handy to have, lightweight, and easy to maneuver (even over cobblestone).
 By the way, if you are interested in a great weekend family trip, try St. Augustine, Florida.
 We had a blast!

 Toddler Travel Essentials For The Car:

 Snacks or Food: I bring fruit and veggie pouches, grapes, string cheese, Cheerios, Crunchies, or Beanies, box juice, and water.

 Spare set of clothes: I have a diaper bag packed in the car that I leave in the back seat area.
-Separate from the trunk, packed with a spare set of underwear, bottoms, tops and socks.
-She usually manages to spill something or get food on her clothes.
+Separate from the trunk, packed with a spare set of underwear, bottoms, tops, and socks.
+Because Sofia usually manages to spill something or get food on her clothes.
 So instead of trying to dig through the suitcases in the trunk, it is much easier to grab a bag from the back seat to find a clean shirt.